-Hydro-PRT creates a range of valuable hydrocarbon products - each can be tailored to meet market requirements and conditions.
-These products are expected to be sold on long-term contracts.
+Hydro-PRT® creates a range of valuable circular hydrocarbon products - each can be tailored to meet market requirements and conditions.
+These products will be sold on long-term contracts.

 Due to a flexible plant design, end products can be tailored to meet customer demand.
-The initial Hydro-PRT plant in Wilton, Teesside, Northeast England is producing:
+The first Hydro-PRT® facility in Wilton, Teesside, North East England is producing: